Skip to the content.

 };

-All attributes and properties are a bit hard to understand by just looking into the code, it will get easier once you’ll see it working in a real custom element.
-Meanwhile, remember the trick to achieve reflection: linking get/set property methods to get/set attribute methods
+Attributes and properties are tricky to grasp from code alone; it gets clearer once you see them working in a real custom element.
+The trick to achieving reflection is linking get/set property methods to get/set attribute methods.

-Maybe this schema will help clarify how attributes and properties reflection works:
+This schema clarifies how attributes and properties reflection works:

 Props vs Attributes